mahmoudkourd2004-prog/car-rental-website/README.md

 ## 📄 License

-This project is for educational purposes only.  هذا وين احطوا ؟
+This project is for educational purposes only.